 A Guide to Buying Your First Boat on a Budget: PART I

 I am broke and proud of it.
-Being broke gives a person an edge that makes a person hungry and will take risks when they're after something.
+Being broke gives a person an edge that makes them hungry and willing to take risks when they're after something.
 But you have to be careful.
-You don’t want to make foolish decisions that will put you out in the street either and lose everything.
+You don’t want to make foolish decisions that will put you out in the street, either, and cause you to lose everything.
 Let’s not go there.

 This is the first part in a series on buying your first boat and what to look out for when doing so.
 I want to keep this as simple as possible.
-This is for the novice boater that has never boated, wants a boat, but can’t afford to buy a new one.
+This is for the novice boater who has never boated and wants a boat but can’t afford a new one.

 Bigger is Not Better